kurves/FULL-STACK-APPS-ON-AWS/Building and Deploying.md

 ### Object-Relational Maps (ORM)

+- ORMs can handle connections to our database.

+- Help manage database state

+- Convenient patterns to migrate databases.

+- Migration refers to modifying the database

+- Up migration is the process of modifying the database to a newer state.

+- Down migration is the process of reversing an up migration, to a prior state.

 An example of an ORM is **[Sequelize](http://docs.sequelizejs.com/)**

 **Model** - It is a data representation of some group of data.